HWO-Yield-Visualizations/yieldplotlib/docs/user/dev.md

 unclear without it.

 ##### Breaking changes
-If you're making a change that is incompatible with the current version (e.g., removing a feature, changing a function call, etc) , you should also include an exclamation point at the end of the commit message, like so: `feat(plotting)!: add new feature X` to indicate that this is a breaking change, which will trigger a major version bump in the next release.
+If you're making a change that is incompatible with the current version (e.g. removing a feature, changing a function call, etc), you should also include an exclamation point at the end of the commit message, like so: `feat(plotting)!: add new feature X` to indicate that this is a breaking change, which will trigger a major version bump in the next release.